Your Mid-Year Financial Check-In

 Forgiving instead of regretting.
 It’s easy to be hard on yourself when things don’t go your way, but you don’t have to entirely give up on the goal.
 Instead, give yourself a break, start fresh, and move forward with that attainable goal.

-Making goals feel managable.
+Making goals feel manageable.
 Instead of visualizing your financial goal as one big bottom-line number, break it down into digestible chunks.
 Paying down $2,500 in consumer debt before the end of the year can sound impossible – try dividing payments down per week instead.
 That $2,500 goal becomes around $100 a week.
 Breaking one big goal down into many smaller ones can make the whole process feel less intimidating.

 Exceeding Resolutions?
 It May Be Time to Plus-Up Goals